 Learn quantum computing with the Quantum Katas

-The Quantum Katas is an open-source collection of self-paced tutorials and sets of programming exercises aimed at teaching you elements of quantum computing and Q# programming at the same time.
+The Quantum Katas are open-source, self-paced tutorials and programming exercises aimed at teaching the elements of quantum computing and Q# programming at the same time.

 The tutorials and exercises collected in this project emphasize learning by doing: they offer programming tasks that cover certain topics which progress from very simple to quite challenging.
 Each task asks you to fill in some code; the first tasks might require just one line, and the later ones might require a sizable fragment of code.

-Most importantly, the katas include testing frameworks that sets up, runs and validates the solutions to the tasks.
+Most importantly, the katas include testing frameworks that set up, run and validate the solutions to the tasks.
 This allows you to get immediate feedback on your solution and to reconsider your approach if it is incorrect.

 - Jupyter Notebooks online within the Binder environment